arcosuc3m/grppi/doc/install-notes.md

 ### Building the library

-GrPPI is a header only library and no build process is required for the library itself.
+GrPPI is a *header-only* library.
+Consequently no build process is required for the library itself.

 However, GrPPI includes CMake scripts for supporting the following actions: